EU - European Parliament - Committees - Latest news

 Source : © European Union, 2025 - EP -

-The next committee meetings will take place on:
+The next meetings of the FISC Subcommittee will take place on:

 Source : © European Union, 2025 - EP